Tax & Residency

 Property-Related Taxes

-There is no annual property tax in Cyprus (it was abolished in 2017).
-Property purchases are subject to Transfer Fees (3–8% of value) or VAT (19% or reduced 5% for first home), plus Stamp Duty.
-Rental income is subject to income tax, but allowable expenses reduce the taxable base significantly.
+There is no annual property tax in Cyprus — it was abolished in 2017.
+Property purchases are subject to Transfer Fees of 3–8% of the assessed value (paid at the Land Registry), or VAT at 19% for new builds (reduced to 5% for a primary residence).
+Stamp Duty applies at 0.15–0.20% of the contract value.
+Rental income is taxable, but allowable expenses — maintenance, management fees, insurance — significantly reduce the taxable base.

 Disclaimer: This page contains general information only and does not constitute tax advice.
 Cyprus tax law is complex and individual circumstances vary significantly.
 Always consult a qualified Cyprus-licensed tax advisor or accountant before making decisions.